 Following the dedication Pearse along with his brother Harry unveiled the stone plaque confirming the dedication.
 This was followed by the presenting of a special Carlow County Council 1916 – 2016 medal to Pearse O’Hanrahan jointly by Cllr.
 John Murphy, Cathaoirleach of Carlow County Council; Cllr.
 Fintan Phelan, Chairperson of the Carlow Ireland 2016 Committee and Cllr.
 Fergal Browne, Chairperson of the Board of Carlow County Museum.

-Many thanks to Paul Curran, Carlow County Councillors for the images in this post.
+Many thanks to Paul Curran, Carlow County Council for the images in this post.